-Dry autumn air can leave your body tired and unbalanced.
-Simple hydration habits help maintain comfort, restore moisture, and keep you feeling steady through the season.
+Dry autumn air can leave the body tired and unbalanced, but simple hydration habits help maintain comfort, restore moisture, and keep you feeling steady throughout the season.

 💧 Why Hydration Feels Different in Autumn